Wine Tour to South Africa: Stellenbosch, Franschhoek and more!

 Britt is co-founder of BKWine Tours, named World’s Top Wine Tours by Travel+Leisure Magazines.
 She is the author of “The Creation of a Wine” that won the World’s Best Wine Book for Professionals award by the Gourmand World Cookbook Awards as well as Best Wine Book of the Year in Sweden in 2010.
 In 2012 she published “Wine and the Environment” that was named Best Wine Book for Professionals in Sweden and won second place as World’s Best Educational Wine Book in 2013.
 In 2011 she was also chosen as Wine Personality of the Year by Munskankarna and has been named one of the five most influential wine writers in Sweden.

 This wine tour is organised in collaboration with a local travel operator in South Africa.
 To assure the best possible organisation and a unique experience it is important with very good local knowledge, not least in South Africa.
-In South Africa it is also a legal requirement to have a South African licensed guide on a tour.
-So on this tour we will have two guides, each expert in his field: South Africa and wine respectively.
+In South Africa, it is also a legal requirement to have a South African licensed guide on a tour.
+So on this tour, we will have two guides, each expert in his field: South Africa and wine respectively.

 South Africa guide: local, licensed South African guide, who can tell us all not only about tourist sites, but also about the society, the culture and the history of the country.

-We have chosen to not include the flights in this tour.
+We have chosen not to include the flights in this tour.
 Here’s why.

-We have customers coming from many different countries, and even different continents.
+We have customers coming from many different countries and even different continents.
 By allowing you to book your own flights it gives you maximum flexibility in how and when to travel.

 Today it is also in many cases cheaper to buy flight tickets as an individual than as a tour operator (especially a small and very specialised niche tour operator).
 We have chosen to put all our effort into creating an exceptional travel program and still keep the cost reasonable, instead of including a flight booking service and therefore have to cut corners on the on-location program.
 In this way, you as a travel guest, get much more value for your money we believe.